AF-MAT: Aspect-aware Flip-and-Fuse xLSTM for Aspect-based Sentiment Analysis: Proposed AF-MAT architecture

 \subsection{Training}

-To optimize our MEGA model for ABSA, we employ the standard cross-entropy loss as the objective function, calculated across all sentence-aspect pairs in the dataset ( D ).
-For each pair ( (s, a) ), where ( s ) is the sentence and ( a ) is the aspect, we minimize the negative log-likelihood of the predicted sentiment probability ( p(a) ).
+To optimize our AF-MAT model for ABSA, we employ the standard cross-entropy loss as the objective function, calculated across all sentence-aspect pairs in the dataset $D$.
+For each pair $(s, a)$, where $s$ is the sentence and $a$ is the aspect, we minimize the negative log-likelihood of the predicted sentiment probability $p(a)$.
 The loss is defined as:

 where $\theta$ represents all trainable parameters, and ( C ) denotes the set of sentiment polarity classes.
-This formulation ensures robust training for precise aspect-level sentiment classification.
+This formulation ensures robust training for precise ABSA.